 Coinbase pros and cons

 Even though we consider Coinbase to be a legit and reliable platform, we consider eToro to be a better option for several reasons.
 The broker is one of the best CFD brokers in the industry thanks to its user-friendly interface as well as its social trading functionality.
 It also has more complex trading features that experienced users can benefit from as well as a design that beginners will find very easy to use.
-The exchange also has a greater asset variety and reduced spreads and commissions compared to Coinbase, spanning from stocks, forex, commodities, futures and ETFs. eToro also offers a free stock app with 0% commissions on hundreds of stock purchases.
+The exchange also has a greater asset variety compared to Coinbase, spanning from stocks, forex, commodities, futures and ETFs. eToro also offers a free stock app with 0% commissions on hundreds of stock purchases.

-These are just a few of the advantages offered by the exchange.
+These are just a few of the advantages offered by eToro.
 To find out more about it, visit eToro.
 You will also find a step-by-step guide on how to get started with your trading experience on the platform.